-Following breakfast, proceed to the town of Tykocin.
-Hear about the thriving Jewish community that once was there before the Holocaust.
-See the Tykocin Synagogue, built in 1641, and now known as the tallest synagogue in Poland.
-Next, visit the Lopuchowo Forest, and learn about the mass extermination of Jews that occurred here.
+This morning, proceed to the town of Treblinka.
+Visit the Lopuchowo Forest, and learn about the mass extermination of Jews that occurred here.
 Afterward, a visit to the Treblinka Extermination Camp, the second largest exterminiation camp in Poland, where approximately 870,000 people were mercilessly killed within one year, majority being Jews from Poland.
 Two camps were established in Treblinka by Nazis: Treblinka I, operated between June 1941 and July 1944, was a penal labour camp for Poles and Jews, where approxmiately 20,000 people were imprisoned; and, Treblinka II Extermination Camp, which opened on 11 July 1942.
+According to the SS Brigadeführer Jürgen Stroop report, a total of approximately 310,000 Jews were transported in freight trains from the Warsaw Ghetto to Treblinka II.
 Return to Warsaw later this afternoon.

 Early morning train to Krakow.
 Upon arrival, tour the Jewish Quarter and visit the Temple Syngaogue and Ramo Synagogue.
 Next, walk through The Market Square, with the Renaissance Cloth Hall, one of the city’s most recognizable icons.
 Continue to Podgorze, a district in Krakow that was once the Krakow Jewish Ghetto during Nazi occupation.
 Metal chairs are scattered all over the Ghetto Heros Square to represent and symbolize the tragedy of the Polish Jews that were deported from Krakow to death camps.
 See the “Pharmacy under the Eagle,” ran and owned by Christians during the Holocaust.
+The pharmacy was located both inside and outside the Krakow ghetto, and was used as a way for Jews to escape.
 End the day with a tour of Oscar Schnidler’s Museum, housed in the administrative building of the former Oscar Schnidler’s Factory.
-This evening, enjoy a special Shabbat dinner at the local Jewish Community Center.
+A very enlightening and moving exhibition presents the two realities of the Holocaust: one involving the slaughter of millions of Jewish people; the other gaining perspective of the pain and terror that accompained not only the Jews, but all of the inhabitants of Krakow.
+This evening, enjoy dinner in the Market Square on own.

 KRAKOW / AUSCHWITZ-BIRKENAU

 Begin today with a visit to the Wawel Castle, a testament to the golden times in the “City of Kings,” and the political and cultural center of Poland until the early 17th century.
-Afterward, depart for Auschwitz-Birkenau Concentration Camp, known as the most infamous of the Nazi camps.
+Afterward, depart for Auschwitz-Birkenau Concentration Camp.
 It was a massive concentration, forced labor, and extermination camp at the center of a network of more than 40 satellite camps.
-Auschwitz-Birkenau began operating as a death camp between March 1942 and January 1945.
+The first Auschwitz camp, sculptors was established by the Germans in 1940 in the suburbs of the town of Oswiecim and was originally designed to house political prisoners.
+As part of the ‘Final Solution,’ the Nazis began building Auschwitz-Birkenau in the autumn of 1941 on the site of the village of Brzezinski, less than two miles from Auschwitz I. Auschwitz-Birkenau began operating as a death camp between March 1942 and January 1945.
 Upwards of 80 percent of Jews transported to Auschwitz-Birkenau were selected for immediate death, and the remainder selected for work.
-Before Auschwitz became infamous as the ultimate symbol of the Holocaust, it was just an ordinary Polish town, known as Oswiecim, the majority of whose citizens were Jewish.
+Tour the facility and museum, which displays exhibits and documents all relating to Nazi crimes.
+End with a visit the Oswiecim Jewish Center, site of one of Oswiecim’s many pre-Holocaust synagogues.
 Return to Krakow later this afternoon.
 Gather together in a private room at the hotel for reflection and a debrief session before departing for the farewell dinner at a local restaurant.

 Early morning transfer to the airport with assistance in departure procedures for flights to the United States.
 Arrival to the U.S. later today.